Javoh20111/weekly-learning-reports/reports/week-01.md

 - Used `cherry-pick` to move a commit from one branch to another
 - Documented my progress with this weekly report

-## 🔁 Next Week Goals

-- Start building my personal website using HTML and CSS
-- Structure the website with separate files for header, body, and footer
-- Push the site to GitHub Pages as a portfolio project
-- Continue practicing advanced Git workflows with teammates

 ## 📎 Resources I Used

 - [Git official docs](https://git-scm.com/docs)